angus-websites/pod/resources/markdown/terms.md

 By using our website, you agree to be bound by these Terms of Service.
 If you have any questions or concerns about these Terms of Service, please contact us.

-<h2 id="usernames" class="my-2"> Usernames </h2>
-Usernames will be publicly visible to other users of the application